 The policy enacted in 1998 was designed to create diverse, academically rigorous schools with equal access to educational resources.
-Schools were encouraged to develop a specialized curriculum around a theme.
+Schools were encouraged to design specialized curriculum around a theme.
 McCarthy’s main focus was on the literary arts.
-Hemenway was based on the theory of multiple intelligences, and Stapleton was focused on environmental education, to name a few.
+Hemenway was based on the theory of multiple intelligences and Stapleton was focused on environmental education just to name a few.
 Many of these elementary schools have long since abandoned those unique themes.

-The trio of elementary schools, south of Route 9, has significant minority populations, especially with the Brazilian and Hispanic communities.
+And that trio of elementary schools have significant minority populations, especially with Hispanics and the Brazilian population..

 The demographics for McCarthy Elementary are 48% White, 30% Hispanic, 13% African- American, and 3% Asian students.